djacquel/pygmeeweb.com/_posts/2013-09-25-cms-day01-symfony-installation.markdown

 {% endhighlight %}

 You can now point to [http://tuto.dev/config.php/](http://tuto.dev/config.php/) to check our configuration.
-Then make appropriates change to your /etc/php5/apache2/php.ini file.
+Then make appropriates change to your **/etc/php5/apache2/php.ini** file.

+**Note** :  On ubuntu 12.04 xdebug config is done in **/etc/php5/apache2/conf.d/20-xdebug.ini**.

+{% highlight bash %}
+sudo service apache2 restart
+{% endhighlight %}

 You also have to make the check on CLI side as the php.ini file used is different.

 {% highlight bash %}
+# can be useful
+chmod 777 app/check.php
-app/check.php
+php app/check.php
 {% endhighlight %}

 Then make appropriates change to your /etc/php5/cli/php.ini file.

 If you want to upgrade your php to a newest version you can read my